rubencoto/TuCita/VITE_BUILD_FIX.md

 ```

 ## Root Cause
+The build was failing due to two issues:
-The `vite.config.ts` was missing explicit `root` and `base` path configuration.
+1. The `vite.config.ts` was missing explicit `root` and `base` path configuration
+2. The `index.html` was using an absolute path (`/src/main.tsx`) instead of a relative path

 While Vite works with default settings in many environments, production builds on Heroku (which uses Linux and has different path resolution) require explicit configuration to ensure consistent behavior across all environments.

 ## Solution Applied

-### Changed File: `TuCita/ClientApp/vite.config.ts`
+### Changed File 1: `TuCita/ClientApp/vite.config.ts`

 Added two critical configuration options at the top level: